tomjoht/tomjoht.github.io/_posts/2023/11/2023-11-09-speakeasy-question-answer-code-as-docs.md

 **[Tom]: Can you explain more about how tech writers would add custom narratives to the generated doc?
 If these narratives aren't in the OpenAPI spec, and the Speakeasy output is a fully packaged website, how would one get the custom narratives in the output?**

 **[Sagar]:** It is a fully packaged website, but it's also fairly easy to edit.
-The site will live entirely within a github repo within our customers org.
+The site will live entirely within a GitHub repo within our customers org.
 The repo structure is straightforward: each section of the docs is a file in the repository.

 If a writer wants to add additional narrative, they simply create a new file, add their content, and specify where they want it to appear in information hierarchies.
 And that's really it, the site will redeploy, and the new content will be included.